de-ba/railrakshak/readME.md

    * The victim then receives an OCR document in the same format as an FIR and they can download it.

 - Police Side

+  * The nearest RPF shall receive the alert of an incoming FIR on their portal.

+  * If it is not under their jurisdiction, they can forward it to other RPFs according to the law depending on whether it is on the local lines, or inter-city lines.

+  * The time consuming process of documentation is reduced and they can take swift action and reach out to the victim.